acasamitjana/DeepReg/demos/insp_to_exp_demo/README.md

 # CT Lung Registration
-Lungs experince motion due to breathing and the motion can be a problem when registering two images of the lung taken at different times in teh breathing cycle.
+Lungs experince motion due to breathing and the motion can be a problem when registering two images of the lung taken at different times in the breathing cycle.
 This demo uses the DeepReg toolbox to create a deep learning based image registration pipeline where the training data comes from an open source dataset.

 # The Dataset
 The dataset for this demo comes from [1] and can be downloaded from: